-- Requires a pilot program to assess the use of AI-enabled software to optimize the workflow and operations for DOD depots, shipyards, manufacturing facilities, and contract administration services. - Establishes a working group to develop and coordinate an AI initiative among U.S. allies and partners. - Establishes a pilot program for the development of near-term use cases and demonstrations of AI for national security biotechnology applications. - Expands the duties of the Chief Digital and Artificial Intelligence Officer Governing Council. - Directs a review of DOD's management of AI-related issues. - Requires a briefing on opportunities for the creation of lateral entry programs for the AI and machine learning (ML) fields within the military departments. - Directs a briefing on the testing infrastructure and criteria currently used or needed to validate AI in military systems. - Requires a plan to ensure that the budgeting process for programs containing Al includes cost estimates for the acquisition and sustainment of data required to train, maintain, or improve the Al.
+- Requires a pilot program to assess the use of AI-enabled software to optimize the • workflow and operations for DOD depots, shipyards, manufacturing facilities, and contract administration services. - Establishes a working group to develop and coordinate an AI initiative among U.S. allies and partners. - Establishes a pilot program for the development of near-term use cases and demonstrations of AI for national security biotechnology applications. - Expands the duties of the Chief Digital and Artificial Intelligence Officer Governing Council. - Requires a briefing on opportunities for the creation of lateral entry programs for the AI and machine learning (ML) fields within the military departments. - Requires a plan to ensure that the budgeting process for programs containing AI includes cost estimates for the acquisition and sustainment of data required to train, maintain, or improve the AI. - Directs the assessment of feasibility and advisability for a federated center of excellence for AI-enabled weapons systems, including a plan for implementation. - Establishes an advanced computing infrastructure program within DOD to expand the infrastructure available for development and deployment of military applications of high-performance computing and AI capabilities.